alterfw/docs/docs/basics/routes.md

 ## Closures x function names

-In Ampersand routes, Closures (callbacks and middlewares) has bindings to a `Callback` object that inherits from `Response`, so you can simply access response methods via `$this`.
+In Alter routes, Closures (callbacks and middlewares) has bindings to a `Callback` object that inherits from `Response`, so you can simply access response methods via `$this`.

 ```php
 Route::get('/hello', function(){